susavlsh10/susavlsh10.github.io/_pages/polar-sparsity.md

   <div class="container">
     <h2>Conclusion</h2>
     <p class="conclusion-text">
       Our work highlights the scalability and effectiveness of contextual sparsity for accelerating batched LLM inference.
-We introduce Polar Sparsity, a key insight showing that as batch size and sequence length grow, the importance of sparsity transitions from MLP layers, where union activation increases, to Attention layers, where head-level sparsity remains stable and batch-invariant.To exploit this property, we develop Selective Head Attention with sparsity-aware GPU kernels that execute computations only for activated heads and neurons.
-Together, these optimizations deliver consistent speedups across a wide range of models, batch sizes, and sequence lengths with minimal impact on accuracy.
+We introduce <strong>Polar Sparsity</strong>, a key insight showing that as batch size and sequence length grow, the importance of sparsity transitions from MLP layers, where union activation increases, to Attention layers, where <strong>head-level sparsity remains stable and batch-invariant</strong>.
+To exploit this property, we develop <strong>Selective Head Attention</strong> with sparsity-aware GPU kernels that execute computations only for activated heads and neurons.
+Together, these optimizations deliver <strong>consistent speedups across a wide range of models, batch sizes, and sequence lengths with minimal impact on accuracy</strong>.
-      Our results are competitive with state-of-the-art approaches and delivers up to 2.2x end-to-end speedups in large-scale settings, affirming the practical viability of Polar Sparsity for efficient and scalable LLM serving.
+      Our results are competitive with state-of-the-art approaches and delivers <strong>up to 2.2x end-to-end speedups in large-scale settings</strong>, affirming the practical viability of Polar Sparsity for efficient and scalable LLM serving.
 This method is a step towards realizing scalable, high-performance, batched LLM inference that meets the growing demands of modern applications.

     </p>
   </div>